mattgoespro/code-portfolio/README.md

 ## Projects

-I am an avid learner driven by curiosity.
+I'm an avid learner driven by curiosity.
 You may notice that the projects I've worked on encompass a variety of different programming languages and frameworks.
 I strongly believe that learning from a multitude of languages often inspires innovation across different projects and opens up the mind when it comes to solving new problems.

 ## Experience